cric96/COps-tombola/README.md

 # Central Ops Tombola 🎉

-Welcome to the Central Ops End of Year Tombola!
+Welcome to the **Central Ops** End of Year Tombola!

 ### How to Play 🚀

+1. Click on the (https://cescaneri.github.io/COps-tombola/)[link] to access the numbers extractor.
-1. Click the "Extract Number" button.
+2. Click the "Extract Number" button.
-2. Check your card to see if it contains the selected number.
+3. Check your card to see if it contains the selected number.
-3. Keep track of the extracted numbers and complete your card.
+4. Keep track of the extracted numbers and complete your card.

 ### 🎨 Customization